 Update your contact information.
 Be sure your pharmacy has your current phone number/s, email address, and any emergency contact information.
 If the pharmacy detects an error with your medicines after you leave, they will need to contact you.

 Use only one pharmacy, when possible.
 It is best to get all of your prescriptions filled at one pharmacy.
-This will allow your pharmacist to check for medicines that may interact with each other or to make sure the same type of medicine was not prescribed for you.
+This will allow your pharmacist to check for medicines that may interact with each other or that you already take (i.e., a different named medicine that treats the same condition).
 If you use one pharmacy or more than one pharmacy, provide each of them with an: